White-Label/JavaScript-SDK/README.md

 <script src="{TBD}/WhiteLabel.min.js"></script>
 ```

 This will expose the global class `WhiteLabel`.
-After the page has been loaded, initialize an instance providing your WhiteLabel **client id**.
+After the page has been loaded, initialize an instance providing your White Label **client id**.

 ```javascript
 var wl = new WhiteLabel(CLIENT_ID);